Quantum imaginary time evolution and UD-MIS problem: Introduction

-Recently, a new approach to the quantum imaginary time evolution method (QITE) \cite{McArdle_2019,Beach_2019,Love_2020} has been proposed in \cite{Motta_2019}.
-This approach is based on emulating classical imaginary time evolution with measurement-assisted unitary circuits.
-However, unlike previous strategies, it is not a variational quantum algorithm.
-Some improvements of QITE algorithm have been developed for noisy intermediate-scale quantum (NISQ) hardware \cite{Nishi_2021,Ville_2022,Cao_2022,PRXQuantum.2.010342}.
-QITE has found practical application in quantum chemistry on NISQ hardware \cite{Barison_2022, Yeter-Aydeniz_2020}, in simulating open quantum systems \cite{Kamakari_2022}, and recently in optimization problems such as Max-Cut and polynomial unconstrained boolean optimization (PUBO) \cite{alam2023solvingmaxcutquantumimaginary,PhysRevA.109.052430}.
-QITE seems to have an advantage over QAOA \cite{farhi2014quantumapproximateoptimizationalgorithm,Zhou_2020,ostrowski2020lowerboundscircuitdepth,Shaydulin_2021,Medvidovi__2021,PhysRevResearch.4.033029,herrman2021multianglequantumapproximateoptimization} since there is no need for classical optimization parameters, distinguishing from it.
-Furthermore, it does not employ ancilla qubits like VQE \cite{Cerezo_2021,Tilly_2022}.
+Another approach to finding ground states, based on quantum imaginary time evolution (QITE), has been proposed by Motta et al. in \cite{Motta_2019}.
+This approach emulates classical imaginary time evolution with measurement-assisted unitary circuits.
+Evolution in imaginary time evolves the system to zero temperature \cite{Love_2020}, returning the ground state.
+QITE has found practical application in quantum chemistry on noisy intermediate-scale quantum (NISQ) hardware \cite{Barison_2022, Yeter-Aydeniz_2020,Tsuchimochi_2023}, in simulating open quantum systems \cite{Kamakari_2022}, thermodynamic observables \cite{Getelina_2023,Gacon_2024} and recently in optimization problems such as Max-Cut and polynomial unconstrained Boolean optimization (PUBO) \cite{alam2023solvingmaxcutquantumimaginary,PhysRevA.109.052430}.
+Similar to the QAOA, QITE involves variational parameters to be optimized, but unlike the QAOA, the parameters are fixed by algebraic equations \cite{alam2023solvingmaxcutquantumimaginary}.
+QITE seems to have an advantage \cite{Motta_2019} over variational quantum algorithms since usually these methods require high-dimensional classical optimizations.